 In the event of a child becoming seriously ill or suffering a major injury, the first aider at the session will decide whether the child needs to go straight to hospital or whether it is safe to wait for their parent or carer to arrive.

-Medical Form with them if necessary.
+If the child needs to go straight to hospital, we will call an ambulance and a member of staff will go to the hospital with the child.
+The staff member will take the child’s Medical Form with them if necessary.
 We will contact the child’s parents or carers with all urgency, and if they are unavailable we will call the other emergency contacts that we have on file for the child.

-After a major incident the manager and staff will review the events and consider
+After a major incident the manager and staff will review the events and consider whether any changes need to be made to the Club’s policies or procedures.

 Communicable diseases and conditions